 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents, investments, and accounts receivable.
 The Company maintains its cash, cash equivalents, and investments with high quality financial institutions.
-The Company is exposed to credit risk for cash held in financial institutions in the event of a default to the extent that such amounts recorded on the condensed consolidated balance sheets are in excess of amounts that are insured by the Federal Deposit Insurance Corporation.
+The Company is exposed to credit risk for cash held in financial institutions in the event of a default to the extent that such amounts recorded in the condensed consolidated balance sheets are in excess of amounts that are insured by the Federal Deposit Insurance Corporation.

-No customer individually accounted for 10% or more of the Company's revenue for the three months ended October 31, 2019 or 2018.
-No customer individually accounted for 10% or more of the Company's accounts receivable as of October 31, 2019 and July 31, 2019.
+No customer individually accounted for 10% or more of the Company's revenue for the three and six months ended January 31, 2020 or 2019.
+No customer individually accounted for 10% or more of the Company's accounts receivable as of January 31, 2020 and July 31, 2019.